ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 ## Reordering Data

-Generally speaking, the framework doesn't deal with data - it only styles your data.
+Generally speaking, the framework doesn't deal with data - it only styles the data.

 But in some unique cases you don't have access to the HTML markup.
 In other cases you receive an auto-generate HTML table from a backend server you have no control over.